 And I probably would argue it's the latter.

-When every single like, for example, I've done focus groups of this radio program.
+When every single, like, for example, I've done focus groups of this radio program.

-At some point, I've got to look at that and say, that Is a loud, resounding message, and it better start resonating with me so I can make my customers happy and give them more of what they want.
+And if two-thirds of you are telling me that I need to shut up, that I talk too loud, that I interrupt too much, that I digress too much in my speech patterns, at some point, I've got to look at that and say, that is a loud, resounding message, and it better start resonating with me so I can make my customers happy and give them more of what they want.

-When you look at the primary results in this election cycle, when we started out with 17 Republicans, on average it was about 63 to 66% of Republican voters saying they felt betrayed by the DC Republican Party, and it was all across the board.
+When you look at the primary results in this election cycle, when we started out with 17 Republicans, on average, it was about 63 to 66% of Republican voters saying they felt betrayed by the D.C.
+Republican Party.

 And for some of the examples that I brought up in the last half hour, and that is that they promised to repeal and replace Obamacare.